Your admission pathways into UNSW

 There are a number of ways we can help you gain entry into UNSW and study your dream degree.
 If you’re eligible, these pathways combined with your ATAR or equivalent, may assist you in meeting our entry requirements.

 At UNSW we want you to bring your difference.
 Our students come to us from all walks of life.
 From passionate artists to mature-age students taking the plunge, there's alternative entry options to secure your enrolment at UNSW outside of just your ATAR.

 Are you an international student wanting to know what pathways are right for you?
 Read more about our international pathways on offer.

 At UNSW, your passion, creativity and potential to succeed in your degree area are what matters to us.
-That's why we offer UNSW Portfolio Entry, which gives you the opportunity to demonstrate your passion and talent, alongside your ATAR.
+That's why we offer the UNSW Portfolio Entry Early Conditional Offer Scheme, which gives you the opportunity to demonstrate your passion and talent, alongside your ATAR.